LOGIN(1) User Commands LOGIN(1)

 The environment variables defined by PAM are always preserved.

 Then the user’s shell is started.
 If no shell is specified for the user in /etc/passwd, then /bin/sh is used.
+If the specified shell contains a space, it is treated as a shell script.
 If there is no home directory specified in /etc/passwd, then / is used, followed by .hushlogin check as described below.

 If the file .hushlogin exists, then a "quiet" login is performed.
 This disables the checking of mail and the printing of the last login time and message of the day.
 Otherwise, if /var/log/lastlog exists, the last login time is printed, and the current login is recorded.